Eir (telecommunications): Services

-Eir operates the largest fixed-line telecommunications network in the Ireland, under licence from the Commission for Communications Regulation (ComReg).
+Eir operates the largest fixed-line telecommunications network in Ireland, under licence from the Commission for Communications Regulation (ComReg).
 Most homes and businesses in the state are dependent on their network.
 A range of telecommunications services is provided on the network including Business IP, its MPLS platform.
 Eir have also completed a wholly owned fibre network ring around Northern Ireland and another around Belfast.
 Their ISP division, Eir Net, provides dial-up services, as well as broadband services (see broadband roll-out, below).
 Any alarm-monitoring products using SMS are "hardcoded" to work with Eir's SMSC, so will not work on Digiweb, BT, Smart, UPC or Magnet phone networks.
 DECT SMS handsets are also preprogrammed for Eir's SMSC.
 Any competing phone service that is not just carrier pre-selection (CPS) of Eir must provide their own SMSC, but even when they do, consumers may be unable to migrate from Eir due to SMSC numbers in equipment that cannot be reprogrammed.

-Eir's mobile arm provides a full range of 2G, 3G, 4G and 5G-based mobile communication services throughout the Republic of Ireland.
+Eir's mobile arm provides a full range of 2G, 3G, 4G and 5G-based mobile communication services throughout Ireland.
 Its GSM network operates at 1800 MHz and 900 MHz ranges, as the earlier GSM licences fully utilised the 900 MHz band.
 GPRS and EDGE data services are also available.
 Eir mobile provide both bill pay (contract) and prepay (non-contract) plans and has approximately 19% of the Irish mobile market, with 1,032,000 cellular subscribers on the Eir Mobile network.
 The company has used EDGE technology on its network and has received a 3G (UMTS) license, formally removed from Eir's competitor, Smart Telecom.

 As an operator with significant market power, Eir is required to provide a number of wholesale products to other operators and to switch calls onto other phone networks.
 Many broadband products offered by other operators are resales of the Eir product.

-A series of telephone directories is available for purchase and an online version is also available.
-The six annual directories list numbers in the local dialling area (01, 02, 04, 05, 06 or 07/09), regardless of whether the telephone service to the number is provided by Eir or by one of its competitors.
-Mobile numbers are not listed.
-ComReg has designated Eir as the organisation that has the obligation to provide a National Directory Database (NDD) and a Universal White Pages (UWP) directory; the unit within Eir responsible for providing these is the National Directory Information Unit (NDIU).

 History

 The company was formed in 1984 as Bord Telecom Éireann, under the Posts and Telecommunications Act 1983.

-(This article deals mainly with the post-privatisation Eir; for details of the company during its time as a state-sponsored body, see Telecom Éireann.)
+Telecom Éireann was privatised; the process began in 1995, and by July 1999 the government had disposed of virtually all of its shareholding.
+This was very controversial and subject to much debate.
+Eircom plc was then floated on the Irish, London and New York Stock Exchanges on 8 July 1999, and small/first-time investors were encouraged by the Irish Government to buy shares.
+The share price was set at €3.90, later reaching a high of €4.80, a 23% increase.
+Those initial investors who held onto their shares, until July 2000, received a 4% bonus-share allocation.